 "Some of the work is tactical and technical.
 Projects are under way to develop shared, consistent data definitions and sources and to integrate those sources across many systems and, often, across competing versions."

-Our approach to data governance often begins with the “tactical and technical,” especially if the client is using our Data Cookbook solution.
+Our approach to data governance (also called data intelligence) often begins with the “tactical and technical,” especially if the client is using our Data Cookbook solution.
 The very heart of the Data Cookbook is shared, consistent data definitions, captured in context (institutional reporting, knowledge management, data lineage, etc.)!
-Some of the challenge, at many institutions, lies in identifying just how many data systems serve as data sources.
+Some of the challenge, at many organizations, lies in identifying just how many data systems serve as data sources.
 But in a surprising number of instances the challenge is even more fundamental: there is often no agreed-on definition of key operating concepts, nor a consistent method to calculate and display metrics that measure those concepts.

 From the Educause article:

 “Much of the work is strategic and political.
 Technical silos are easier to bridge than organizational silos.
 Stakeholders must agree on data definitions and definitive, trusted sources.
 They must acknowledge the precedence of the institution over the department if the goal is to become a data-enabled institution.”

 Of course, if only one person or one office inputs those definitions, then it’s hard to consider them shared definitions.
 We believe there is value in beginning this work, and that every organization owes gratitude to its employees who take these initial steps.
 However unless competing versions (and visions) of data can be harmonized, it’s hard to imagine much sustained progress occurring.